DanFNKD/noughtsandcrosses/README.md

 - As a frequent player, I want to keep playing to increase my knowledge.
 - As a frequent player, I want to be tested by the AI to improve my ability.
-- As a frequent player, I want to see how I am getting on vs the AI.
+- As a frequent player, I want to see how I am doing vs the AI.
 - As a frequent player, I want to test my ability against another Human player.

 ## Design

+### Flow chart

+I designed a flow chart for the project to help plan my code structure using [Lucid](https://lucid.app/).

 ![Flow chart](assets/images/flowchart.png)